Updated: 8/12/2022 | Chicago Travel Guide

 Get the Best Views of Chicago

-- London House: Come to London House to get the best view of the river and city.
-It’s located next to DuSable bridge.
+• London House: Come to London House for the best view of the river and city.
+It’s located next to DuSable Bridge.

 Try to catch a Cubs game at Wrigley Field.
 I once watched the Cubs versus the White Sox and the crowds and bars were very lively!
 You’ll want to hang out and meet people in the bars afterward.